vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 > **Note - calls to macros use "pass by reference", so the actual value of the ^variable is the name of what was passed in, and it is generally (but not always) evaluated on use.**

+You may make references to outputmacros before they are defined, EXCEPT when the Function is directly or indirectly referenced from a table.
+Tables immediately execute as they are compiled, and you will get an error if a function it tries to use is not defined.

 ## Sharing function definitions